New Way Forward Act: Support

-The has received support from some Democratic Party members including Alexandria Ocasio-Cortez, Karen Bass, Ilhan Omar, Pramila Jayapal and 30 Members of Congress.
 The bill has also received support from over 145 advocacy organizations and community representatives.

 Opposition

 The bill has received strong opposition from the Republican Party on claims that it would increase crime and weaken the country.
 The bill would remove low-level drug crimes as deportable offenses and would require that certain criminal convictions come with a prison sentence of at least five years.